ForgeRock/forgeops/docker/downloader/README.md

 This image *must* be built and tagged as `forgerock/downloader:latest`.
 It is used as the first stage of a multi-stage build in order to fetch the platform binaries.

-To build this image you must have an API_KEY that has permission to pull from the ForgeRock gcr.io/forgerock-io repository.
+To build this image you must have an API_KEY that has permission to pull from ForgeRock's Maven repository.
 See ../README.md for further information.

 The build.sh script will attempt to build this image if it is not found in your docker cache.